tethysplatform/tethys/docs/tutorials/key_concepts/advanced.rst

 a.
 Add necessary dependencies:

-    Persistent stores is an optional feature in Tethys, and requires that the ``sqlalchemy<2`` and ``psycopg2`` libraries are installed.
-Install these libraries using one of the following commands:
+    In order to plot the hydrograph, you will need to install the ``plotly`` library.
+Install this library using one of the following commands:

     .. code-block:: bash